mcescalante/flask-base/README.md

 gulp

 # To recompile bundle.js (if you change app.js), run the following:
+npm run buildjs
+# You can also run the actual webpack command itself if you prefer:
 webpack app/static/js/app.js app/static/js/bundle.js

 # If you change the models, you have to migrate and upgrade again: